itsays-zqc/my-website/docs/examples/Active_Device/index.md

 | geometry.z_max                                     |            | float   |                                                              |
 | advanced.sampling_frequency.min_sampling_per_cycle | 2          | integer |                                                              |

+Description:

-`geometry`--Set the geometric parameters of the monitor, including the dimension and the size
+- `geometry`--Set the geometric parameters of the monitor, including the dimension and the size

-`general`--Set the frequency points of the monitor
+- `general`--Set the frequency points of the monitor

   - `frequency_profile`:

     - `sample_spacing`--Only support `"uniform"` currently, which means the frequency points are uniformly sampled in either wavelength or frequency

     - `use_wavelength_spacing`--Default to be `True`.
 When it' `True`, the frequency points in sampled in wavelength, otherwise, in frequency.

     - `spacing_type`--Default to be `"wavelength"`.
 When it's `"wavelength"`, the frequency range is set in wavelength; When it's `"frequency"`, the frequency range is set in frequency

     - `frequency_points`--Number of frequency points